-IV.2 As outlined in clause II.6 (in the case of collaborative work), each group keeps its parent body informed of the progress of the collaborative work.
+D:.2 As outlined in clause II.6 (in the case of collaborative work), each group keeps its parent body informed of the progress of the collaborative work.
 As outlined in clause III.6 (in the case of a common team), the common team keeps the ITU-T Question and the relevant group in the organization informed of the progress of the collaborative work.
 When the work has progressed to a point where a schedule for synchronized approval can be established with a degree of confidence, it is important for the two groups (in the case of collaborative work) or the common team to jointly plan the specific steps, taking into account scheduled dates of meetings of the ITU-T study group and of the relevant group in the organization.

-IV.3 When the groups (in case of collaborative work) or the common team decide that the draft has reached a point of maturity and that the synchronized approval process may commence, each organization is advised of the decision.
+D.3 When the groups (in case of collaborative work) or the common team decide that the draft has reached a point of maturity and that the synchronized approval process may commence, each organization is advised of the decision.

-IV.4 The following subclauses only apply if the organization has one or more intermediate levels of balloting (before final balloting for approval).
+D.4 The following subclauses only apply if the organization has one or more intermediate levels of balloting (before final balloting for approval).

-IV.4.1 The organization distributes the draft document for comment to its members.
+D.4.1 The organization distributes the draft document for comment to its members.

-IV.4.2 At the same time, the draft document is distributed to the ITU-T study group members for review and comment.
+D.4.2 At the same time, the draft document is distributed to the ITU-T study group members for review and comment.
 ITU-T member comments are provided by means of contributions within the same time period.
 The organization considers all responses together.

-IV.4.3 In the case of collaborative work, both sets of responses are made available to the ITU-T Question as well as to the relevant group in the organization.
+D.4.3 In the case of collaborative work, both sets of responses are made available to the ITU-T Question as well as to the relevant group in the organization.
 Both groups coordinate their efforts in resolving all received comments and producing the revised draft document.

-IV.4.4 In the case of a common team, both sets of responses are made available to the common team which resolves all received comments and produces the revised draft document (see clauses III.5.6 and III.5.7).
+D.4.4 In the case of a common team, both sets of responses are made available to the common team which resolves all received comments and produces the revised draft document (see clausesCI.5.6 and C.5.7).

-IV.4.5 If the changes are substantive and if another intermediate level of balloting (before final balloting for approval) is available in the organization, clause IV.4 is recursively applied.
+D.4.5 If the changes are substantive and if another intermediate level of balloting (before final balloting for approval) is available in the organization, clauseD.4 is recursively applied.

-IV.5 When all issues have been resolved to the satisfaction of both organizations, the organization conducts the final balloting for approval according to the following subclauses.
+D.5 When all issues have been resolved to the satisfaction of both organizations, the organization conducts the final balloting for approval according to the following subclauses.

 NOTE If a problem is indicated on the side of the organization which would delay approval, this is immediately conveyed to the ITU-T study group so that appropriate action can be taken and, if necessary, a new synchronized plan established.

-IV.5.1 At the same time, the draft document is distributed to the ITU-T study group members for review and comment.
+D.5.1 At the same time, the draft document is distributed to the ITU-T study group members for review and comment.
 ITU-T member comments are provided by means of contributions within the same time period.
 The organization considers all responses together.

-IV.5.2 Also during this time period, TSB will review the document and submit comments, if any.
+D.5.2 Also during this time period, TSB will review the document and submit comments, if any.

-IV.5.3 In the case of collaborative work, both sets of responses are made available to the ITU-T Question as well as to the relevant group in the organization.
+D.5.3 In the case of collaborative work, both sets of responses are made available to the ITU-T Question as well as to the relevant group in the organization.
 Both groups coordinate their efforts in resolving all received comments and producing the revised draft document.

-IV.5.4 In the case of a common team, both sets of responses are made available to the common team which resolves all received comments and produces the revised draft document (see clauses III.5.6 and III.5.7).
+D.5.4 In the case of a common team, both sets of responses are made available to the common team which resolves all received comments and produces the revised draft document (see clauses C.5.6 and C.5.7).